How to display detailed information of a specific AnqiCMS Tag on the front page, such as description and Logo?

 </div>

-Combining these segments, a complete tag information display area may look like this:
+Combine these fragments, and a complete label information display area may look like this:

 <div class="tag-header">